Real estate investing: Valuation

 Real estate markets in most countries are not as organized or efficient as markets for other, more liquid investment instruments.
 Individual properties are unique to themselves and not directly interchangeable, which makes evaluating investments less certain.
 Unlike other investments, real estate is fixed in a specific location and derives much of its value from that location.
-Industrial real estate With residential real estate, the perceived safety of a neighbourhood and the number of services or amenities nearby can increase the value of a property.
+With residential real estate, the perceived safety of a neighborhood and the number of services or amenities nearby can increase the value of a property.
 For this reason, the economic and social situation in an area is often a major factor in determining the value of its real estate.

 Property valuation is often the preliminary step taken during a real estate investment.
 Information asymmetry is commonplace in real estate markets, where one party may have more accurate information regarding the actual value of the property.
-Real estate investors typically use a variety of real estate appraisal techniques to determine the value of properties prior to purchase.
+Real estate investors typically use a variety of real estate appraisal techniques to determine the value of properties before purchase.
 This typically includes gathering documents and information about the property, inspecting the physical property, and comparing it to the market value of similar properties.
 A common method of valuing real estate is by dividing its net operating income by its capitalization rate, or CAP rate.

+In commercial real estate, underwriting valuation is conducted using three primary methods: the income approach, the cost approach, and the comparison approach, each providing a method to accessing a property's value.
+The income approach is estimating the potential income a property can generate based on assessing the market rents and then subtracting the typical operating expenses to get a net operating income.
+Determining the market cap rate by accessing commercial properties in the area helps determine value through the CAP rate formula: net operating income/Property Value = CAP rate.
+A reversion of this formula can determine the value of the property using the formula: Property Value = net operating income/CAP rate.
+The cost approach determines the cost of rebuilding or replacing the asset itself using the formula: Property Value=(Cost of Building New−Depreciation)+Land Value.
+This approach is based on the principle that a buyer would not pay more for a property than the cost to construct a similar one.
+The comparison approach (also known as the sales comparison approach) is a method that determines a property’s value by analyzing the recent sales prices of similar properties usually referred to as comparables or "comps" in the same market.
+This assumes that a buyer will not pay more for a property than they would for a comparable substitute.

-Numerous national and international real estate appraisal associations exist for the purpose of standardizing property valuation.
+Numerous national and international real estate appraisal associations exist to standardize property valuation.
 Some of the larger of these include the Appraisal Institute, the Royal Institution of Chartered Surveyors and the International Valuation Standards Council.

 Investment properties are often purchased from a variety of sources, including market listings, real estate agents or brokers, banks, government entities such as Fannie Mae, public auctions, sales by owners, and real estate investment trusts.